Cheap travel insurance

 • Alcohol-related injury.
 You may be on holiday to unwind but if you are badly injured while you are more than just a little tipsy, your insurer is likely to reject your claim.
 The same goes for drugs.
 Insurers have different classifications of 'drunk', with some using blood alcohol limits, so check your policy carefully before you buy.

 • Medical conditions.
-Insurers will often cover you if you have existing medical conditions, but if you fail to tell your insurer and then need treatment for that condition, or a related condition, you won't be covered.
+Insurers will often cover you if you have existing health conditions, but if you fail to tell your insurer and then need treatment for that condition, or a related condition, you won't be covered.
 You may also struggle to get a claim paid if you ignore advised medication or jabs needed to enter a country.

 • Refused entry (to visiting country).
 No one wants their holiday to end before it begins, but most standard policies won't cover this type of scenario.
 Insurance policies have a list of scenarios they do cover (for example, theft, medical assistance).